 5. Reviewing and Validating Estimates

 The final step is to review and validate your estimates.
 Check your estimates to confirm they are exact and account for potential risks and uncertainties.
-Price fluctuations, supply chain issues, and other variables might affect your project , so consider them.
+Price fluctuations, supply chain issues, and other variables might affect your projects, so consider them.

 As you gather more information or project conditions change, update your estimates to reflect these changes.
 Regular reviews and adjustments help maintain the accuracy of your estimates and ensure project success.